shravya-ks/ns-3-dev-git/src/traffic-control/doc/red.rst

 Explicit Congestion Notification (ECN)
 ======================================
 This RED model supports an ECN mode of operation to notify endpoints of congestion that may be developing in a bottleneck queue, without resorting to packet drops.
-As recommended in RFC 3168, ECN marking is used only when an incoming packet has an ECT bit set in its IP header, and if the average queue length is between the minimum and maximum threshold.
-Packets are always dropped when the average queue length is above the maximum threshold, or if the ECT codepoint is not set in the IP header.
+Such a mode is enabled by setting the UseEcn attribute to true (it is false by default) and only affects incoming packets with the ECT bit set in their header.
+When the average queue length is between the minimum and maximum thresholds, an incoming packet is marked instead of being dropped.
+When the average queue length is above the maximum threshold, an incoming packet is marked (instead of being dropped) only if the UseHardDrop attribute is set to false (it is true by default).

-In order to test the functionality of ECN support in RED, a test suite named ``ecn-red-queue-disc-test-suite.cc`` has been developed.
-It depends on the internet model and hence, is placed in ``src/test/ns3tc``.
-Furthermore, a test suite named ``ecn-ipv6-red-queue-disc-test-suite.cc`` is also provided in ``src/test/ns3tc`` to verify the working of ECN in RED QueueDisc with IPv6.

 The implementation of support for ECN marking is done in such a way as to not impose an internet module dependency on the traffic control module.